nerzh/slim_form_object/README.md

     = n.text_field  'address-street'
     = n.date_select 'address-created_at'

-#   this will create two new addresses for object of model :user
+#   this too will create two new addresses for object of model :user
     ...

 ```